YanivZalach/qtile-config/README.md

 - Qtile (of course!) 🪶
 - Python (required for Qtile configuration) 🐍
 - Picom (to allow applications to be transparent) ✨
+- Amixer (to display and change volume in the widgets) 🎧
 - Kitty (terminal emulator, can be replaced with other terminal emulators) 🐱
 - Alacritty (another terminal emulator option, can be canceled) 🍃
 - Terminator (yet another terminal emulator option, can be canceled) ⚙️